What Is a Hosted Contact Center? (Benefits & How It Works)

 This makes them extremely flexible, facilitating remote work and supporting agents on the go.

-Modern hosted contact centers include robust features designed for handling high call volumes across distributed teams:
+Modern hosted contact center features are designed for handling high call volumes across distributed teams, and include:

 Contact Center Features